robderickson/robderickson.github.io/_posts/2019-03-06-build-a-simple-blog-with-github-pages.md

+---
+layout: post
-# Build a Simple Blog with Github Pages
+title: "Build a Simple Blog with Github Pages"
+---

 I struggled a little setting this blog up, so I figured I would blog about it.
 I didn't want anyting too fancy, and I didn't want to touch anything Ruby-related to support Jekyll themes.

 This is the process I used to create a minimal blog using only what is natively available from GitHub.
 All of the documentation I followed can be found under "Related Links" at the bottom of the post.